hubmartin/ESP32-epaper/README.md

 # Needed packages and tools

+- Selenium browser and chrome driver.
+[Windows instructions](https://medium.com/@patrick.yoho11/installing-selenium-and-chromedriver-on-windows-e02202ac2b08), [Linux instructions](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/)
-If you use 3 color display you have to install ImageMagick.
+- If you use 3 color display you have to install ImageMagick.
-Python doesn't have install script for packages, you have to install `click` and `pyyaml`.. probably more packages :)
+- Python doesn't have install script for packages yet, you have to install `click` and `pyyaml`.. probably more packages :)

 # Firmware build